davepinch/pinchy.cc/collections/_topics/geology/fossil/wikipedia/Fossil.md

 ---
 title: "Fossil (en.wikipedia.org)"
 date: 2023-10-01
+snippets:
-paleontology: >
+  - snippet: >
       Paleontology is the study of fossils: their age, method of formation, and evolutionary significance.
 Specimens are usually considered to be fossils if they are over 10,000 years old.
+    tags:
+      - paleontology
+      - fossil
+      - evolution
 type: website
 permalink: /en.wikipedia.org/wiki/Fossil
 wikipedia: "https://en.wikipedia.org/wiki/Fossil"